qzaidi/magickwand/README.md

 magickwand
 ==========

-Native bindings for imagemagick, that can be used to resize and compress images.
+Native bindings for imagemagick to resize and compress images.
 This can be used to dynamically resize images in an express/connect based server.
 See [examples/cdn.js](https://github.com/qzaidi/magickwand/blob/master/examples/cdn.js) for an example of connect middleware using magickwand.

-Most other modules exposing imagemagick invoke the convert utility, instead of making direct API calls.
+Most other modules exposing imagemagick invoke the convert utility as a child process, instead of making direct C API calls.
 While this works, API calls are much faster than invoking convert, and that is the motivation for this module.

 Example
 -------